tjluck/web2/README.md

-Welceom to this great new project.
+Welcome to this great new project.

 Contributors Guide
 ==================